Scholarship

 United States Merchant Marine Academy

-2020 Recipients
+2020 Recipient

-In 2020, we chose the following candidates
+In 2020, we chose the following candidate

 Juan Colon-Ortiz, from Riverview, Florida, is a sophomore at Massachusetts Maritime Academy.
 He completed his maritime internship with the Tampa Pilots in October of 2021.